Chapter 1: I Might Regret This

 Mako goes to find Wu after he finishes his letter

 Mako held his head in his hands.
 He sat on the edge of his bed with Wu's letter sitting beside him.
 Spirits, Wu.
 Mako wanted to be mad for Wu not telling him about Fan, for sneaking out when he could have been hurt!
-Exchanging letters with a Commander on Kuvira's hit list.
+Exchanging letters with the General on Kuvira's hit list.
 But, exchanging letters with his friend.
 With Fan.
 Who was dead.
 Mako went to go take a shower before talking to Wu about...this.

 Mako didn't bother to smooth down his hair after his shower, he just needed to talk to Wu.
 He pocketed the letter and made his way to Wu's room.